 In the end the numbers need to add up and investments should pay off.
 The practice manager must be able to set and review annual budgets, interpret and explain profit & loss statements and initiate corrective actions.

 General practice has definitely entered into the digital age and a basic understanding of IT, software, cloud computing and social media is important.

-Never think you won’t be able to find the right manager, there’s a lot of talent out there.
-Don’t compromise too soon, aim for quality!
+Never think you won’t be able to find the right manager.
+There’s a lot of talent out there.
+Don’t compromise and aim for quality.